Retirement savings plan () - mandatory company

 Taxation at entry

-As long as they are made before your 70th birthday, voluntary and compulsory payments in a company PER in a year are deductible from the taxable income of that year.
-This deduction must not exceed an overall ceiling amount set for each member of the tax home.
+As long as they are completed before your 70th birthday, voluntary and compulsory payments to a company in a year are deductible from the taxable income of that year.
+This deduction shall not exceed an overall ceiling amount fixed for each member of the tax home.

-In 2026, the maximum amount of payments on your RIP is equal to the greater of the following two amounts:
+In 2026, the maximum amount of payments on your {circumflex over (X)} is equal to the greater of the following two amounts:

-Payments into a PER of sums and entitlements resulting from employee savings in company (incentive, participation, abundances employers) are exempt from income tax.
+Payments into a fund of company employee savings (profit-sharing, participation, abundances employers) are exempt from income tax.

 Taxation at exit

-The exit tax depends on the nature of the payments that have fed the PER, and the method of liquidation of savings (annuity or capital):
+Output taxation depends on the nature of the payments that have fed the, and the method of liquidation of savings (annuity or capital):

 Répondez aux questions successives et les réponses s’afficheront automatiquement